samidhdk/OpenCV-to-play-games/README.md

-# Work in progress
+# Final update
-Using a LSTM model is ruining my mental health.
+~Using a LSTM model is ruining my mental health.~

+I drop this project.
+The base is not even well structured.
+Deep Learning is not my field for sure.

 ## Some context
 The main idea is to simulate something like Xbox Kinect.